top of page

 Finally in the 1940's The Clover School closed and students in the area all started attending Collbran schools.
 For a while after, the building was used as a sort of community gathering place.
 Dances, celebrations, weddings and just general meetings were held there for many years.
 Then in the 1970's, the school district sold the property to a private family and it became their summer home.
 This family installed the windmill and added a kitchen to the main house.
 They also built the guesthouse as a retreat when their adult children came to visit.
 The property changed hands again in 2009.
 This family expanded the main house by adding a sunroom off the kitchen.
 This is where that salvaged wood from the the teacher's Carriage House was put to use and it's definitely one of our favorite rooms!

-In 2019, Roger and LaDonna bought the property.
-It would be hard to explain how they knew this place was meant for them.
-It didn't meet most of their criteria.
+In 2020, Roger and I bought the property.
+It would be hard to explain how we knew this place was meant for us.
+It didn't meet most of our criteria.
 It was too far from this and in the wrong direction of that.
 And it wasn't just the structures that needed rehabilitation.
 The land had been neglected and misused too.
 It was too big a job for two empty-nesters with full-time jobs and weekends to enjoy.
 That much was clear.

-Thankfully they paid attention to none of that and were in full agreement from the onset that The Clover Patch was meant to be their forever home.
-The projects are many and life moves fast and they've learned to view it all as a labor of love.
-It's possible they may never get to all the ideas and dreams they have for this place.
-But they've embraced both the responsibility and the honor of being the restorers and keepers of this place for a time.
+Thankfully we paid no attention to any of that and were in full agreement from the onset that The Clover Patch was meant to be our forever home.
+The projects are many and life moves fast and we've learned to view it all as a labor of love.
+It's possible we may never get to all the ideas and dreams we have for this place.
+But we've embraced both the responsibility and the honor of being the restorers and keepers of this place for a time.
 Sharing it with others who appreciate its place in the valley's history just makes it all a little sweeter.

-Thank you for your interest in The Clover Patch and its special history.
-Honoring the ranching families who came before means a lot to everyone who loves this land.
-It is the hope of both Roger and LaDonna that The Clover Patch offers a small glimpse of that history to every guest.
-And that it inspires you to explore and enjoy this exceptional valley with wonderment & awe.
+Honoring both today's ranching families and those who came before, means a lot to everyone who loves this land.
+It is the hope of both Roger and I that The Clover Patch offers a small glimpse of that history to every guest, and that it inspires you to explore and enjoy this exceptional valley with wonderment & awe.

 Where is The Clover Patch?